 For the project performance measurement, you can draw planned and actual progress lines with the help of run charts.
 After creating the project schedule, you can extract the planned figures and draw the planned progress curve.
 As the project progresses, you can insert the actual figures and draw the actual progress curve.
 This is an example for the usage of Run Charts.

 The following are a few benefits of a Run Chart:

-– It is a visual tool which is easy to use
+- It is a visual tool that is easy to draw and use.

 - It enables to determine the performance of a process easily

-– It does not require much technical skills.
+- It does not require too many technical skills.

 Benefits of Using a Control Chart

-The following are a few benefits of a Control Chart:
+The following are a few benefits of this chart:

 - It enables to specify the stability of a process.